Modern Foreign Languages

 Often these activities are supported through music, drama and ICT, and recent examples include learning songs in another language for our Languages Day song festival, writing and filming a French speaking tour of the school for the Telferscot website, making a French speaking version of a Perrault fairytale on Puppetpals, performing a French speaking pantomime and visiting the BFI for a day of interactive French activities based around animations and films.

-Upper Key Stage 2 children have a weekly hour-long French class, enabling them to focus on all aspects of language learning, including writing.
+Children in Years 4, 5 and 6 have a weekly hour-long French class, enabling them to focus on all aspects of language learning, including writing.
 Each child has their own French exercise book which is used to support ongoing learning (vocabulary, numbers, grammar points), as well as develop confident French written work in anticipation of their transition to KS3.